 Ideally located between Toronto and Niagara, Burlington is the perfect destination for day trips & drives.
-Enjoy a variety of attractions, unique shopping, delicious dining, and scenic drives along the beautiful Lake Ontario.
-Don’t forget to stop and enjoy a hike at one of our beautiful conservation areas featuring rolling landscapes and nestled between escarpment views.
+Enjoy a variety of attractions, unique shopping, delicious dining, and scenic drives along beautiful Lake Ontario.
+Don’t forget to stop and enjoy a hike at one of our beautiful conservation areas featuring rolling landscapes nestled between escarpment views.

 We recently had Chris Rudder from Road Trip Ontario and Rudderless Travel visit Burlington.
 See below for his recommendations on how to spend a day (or two!) in Burlington.